-Yick Wo and the Equal Protection Clause will screen Sunday, October 10, 2010 at the DC Asian Pacific American Film Festival.
+Yick Wo and the Equal Protection Clause will screen in California next month as part of the 13th annual United Nations Association Film Festival.

 Presented in conjunction with the Center for East Asian Studies and Center for Asian American Media, the film will be shown Tuesday, October 26 at 4pm at the Eastside Theater, 1041 Myrtle Street, East Palo Alto.

 The festival runs October 22-31, 2010 in Palo Alto, East Palo Alto, San Francisco and at Stanford University.
 This year’s films all focus on subjects relating to population, migration and globalization.

 To celebrate Constitution Day, the latest installment of The Constitution Project is being officially released!
 Jury Selection: Edmonson v.
 Leesville Concrete Company is now available to stream and download for free at The Annenberg Foundation’s Sunnylands Classroom website.